szegedim/codec21/codec21.md

 Codec21 is designed to reflect the viewing angle in bandwidth requirements aligning well with population density requiring just as much dedicated bandwidth as needed.

 It downloads just the right amount of data of the viewing angle presenting at once.
-Compare this to traditional internet browsers with many images and asynchrous scattered updates.
+Compare this to traditional internet browsers with many images and asynchronous scattered updates.

 It attaches the presentation to the audio omitting timestamps.